Nematus alniastri (formerly Craesus alniasti)

-One of four Craesus species in Britain and Ireland characterised by the enlarged basitarsal segment.
-This species is shining in the centre of the upper part of the mesopleura such that the punctures are not obscured (Craesus brischkei has fine microsculpture here).
+One of four Nematus species in Britain and Ireland characterised by the enlarged basitarsal segment.
+This species is shining in the centre of the upper part of the mesopleura such that the punctures are not obscured (Nematus brischkei has fine microsculpture here).
 The femora are mainly yellow with any infuscation confined to the base and extreme apex.
 Males are rare.

 Larvae feed on alders and are parasitised by the wasp Excavarus apiarius.

 Size: 7.5 to 8mm

 Distribution: England, Scotland, Wales, Ireland

 Flight period: Bivoltine.
 May to June and July to September

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168